 How Men and Boys Can Get Involved

-90% of abusers and rapists are males BUT not all males are violent.
-To end domestic and sexual violence against women and children, men need to be part of the solution.
+90% of abusers and rapists are men BUT most men are not abusive or violent.
+To end domestic and sexual violence, men and boys need to be part of the solution and use their voice for change.

 Join the White Ribbon Campaign!